Scioneon/learn-github/README.md

-# Learn Github
+# learning github

-This is a throwaway repo used to learn about working with Git and Github.
+why is this being a damn pain in the ass!